-Image-guided radiation therapy (IGRT) is the use of frequent imaging during a course of radiation therapy for the purpose of improving the precision and accuracy of the delivery of treatment and the avoidance of radiation to healthy surrounding tissue.
+Image Guided Radiation Therapy (IGRT): IGRT is the use of imaging on the radiation table for the purpose of improving the precision and accuracy of treatment while minimizing radiation to healthy surrounding tissue.
 This method is among the most cutting-edge innovations in cancer treatment.

 Respiratory Gating radiation therapy is a technique used in some radiation treatment plans, especially those targeting the chest and abdomen.
 The goal of radiation therapy is to pinpoint the tumor and spare surrounding healthy tissue; this technique takes into account the movement of the tumor due to breathing, pausing when the breath moves the tumor outside of the target field.
 This technique helps assure that treatment is delivered at the most optimal time throughout a respiratory cycle, allowing for smaller treatment volumes, increased radiation doses to the target and decreased radiation to healthy tissues surrounding treatment target.

-Stereotactic radiosurgery (SRS) is typically a single-day, non-surgical radiation therapy that delivers a large dose of precisely placed high energy x-ray beams to shrink or control the growth of a tumor.
+SRS typically is a single-day, non-surgical radiation therapy that delivers a large dose of precisely placed high energy x-ray beams to shrink or control the growth of a tumor.
 Using advanced computer planning, radiation oncologists can maximize the effect of the radiation on the abnormal cells, sparing more normal tissue.
+SRS may be used as primary treatment or as a postoperative therapy.

 HDR brachytherapy delivers radiation treatment from the inside as opposed to externally.
 This is done by inserting tubes, a catheter or other treatment devices into the target area and then inserting sealed radioactive sources to deliver the radiation treatments.
 Also known as internal radiation treatment.